-The academic performance of each student will be considered by the relevant Year Committee who will recommend that a student be:
+The academic performance of each student will be considered by the relevant Year or Term committee who will recommend that a student be:

-Year Committee meetings are held at the end of each term to consider student performance.
-Those recommendations will be forwarded to the Undergraduate Education Committee (Promotion Committee for the MD program) for a final determination of the student’s status.
+Year or Term Committee Meetings are held at the end of each promotion period to consider student performance.
+Promotion recommendations will be forwarded to the Student Academic Management Committee (Promotion committee for the MD program) for a final determination of the student’s status.
 [Note that, although numeric grades are often used within the college to delineate standards of achievement for promotion and awards, the final transcript will indicate only pass (P) or fail (F).
 A student who has been not been promoted due to being unsuccessful in one or more course will receive a fail (F) on his/her transcript for the relevant course(s)].